 10. Forms an integral part of program design, aligning with what programs of study are aiming to achieve within disciplinary communities.

-Using the principles in a course
+Using the Principles in a course

 With TLARC's adoption of the USask Assessment Principles, there are some key changes to pay attention to in each course, as outlined by the Academic Courses Policy.